timleland/t.ly-node-url-shortener-api/readme.md

 ## Getting Started

-1. **Obtain an API Token**: Sign up or log in to [T.ly](https://t.ly/settings#/api) and retrieve your API token from the T.ly dashboard.
+1. **Obtain an API Token**: Sign up or log in to [T.LY](https://t.ly/settings#/api) and retrieve your API token from the T.LY dashboard.

 2. **Initialize the Client**:

     ```js
     const TlyClient = require('tly-api');

-    // Replace 'YOUR_API_TOKEN' with your actual T.ly API token.
+    // Replace 'YOUR_API_TOKEN' with your actual T.LY API token.
     const tly = new TlyClient('YOUR_API_TOKEN');
     ```